Reward, Release, Respond — The Stoked Dispatch, March 2026

 How it works:

-- Admins create waiver templates in Settings — write the agreement text (with merge variables for personalization), add custom fields for anything you need to collect (driver’s license number, emergency contact, medical conditions), and preview the full signing experience before publishing
+- Admins create waiver templates in Settings: write the agreement text, add custom fields (driver’s license number, emergency contact, medical conditions), then preview the full experience before publishing

-- When a prospect responds to an introduction, they’re walked through a two-step signing flow: fill in their information, then review the fully rendered agreement and type their legal name to sign
+- When a prospect responds to an introduction, they go through a two-step signing flow: fill in their info, review the agreement, and type their legal name to sign

-- The conversation automatically activates once all required waivers are signed — no admin intervention needed
+- The conversation activates once all required waivers are signed.
+No admin intervention needed

-The legal details matter: Every signed waiver creates a permanent, tamper-proof record — the exact agreement text they saw, their typed signature, IP address, browser info, and timestamp.
-Template versioning means if you update your waiver next month, every previously signed copy is preserved exactly as-is.
+The legal details matter: Every signed waiver creates a tamper-proof record: the agreement text they saw, their typed signature, IP address, browser info, and timestamp.
+Update your waiver next month?
+Old signed copies stay preserved exactly as-is.
 Compliant with the ESIGN Act and UETA.

-Why it matters: For communities facilitating in-person interactions — test rides, demos, home tours — liability protection isn’t optional.
-But bolting on a third-party e-signature tool means another login, another tab, another place where prospects drop off.
-Stoked’s waivers are part of the conversation initiation, so prospects sign before they chat, and admins can see every signed waiver from the same dashboard where they manage everything else.
+Why it matters: If your community runs in-person events (test rides, demos, home tours), liability protection isn’t optional.
+But bolting on a third-party e-signature tool adds another login, another tab, another place where prospects drop off.
+Stoked’s waivers are part of the conversation initiation.
+Prospects sign before they chat.
+Admins see every signed waiver from the same dashboard where they manage everything else.

 Available on Pro (1 template) and Enterprise (5 templates).